The 1979 Quarter Explored: A Big Chapter in Coin History

 Philadelphia Mint (No Mint Mark)

 • Characteristics: Coins minted in Philadelphia in 1979 carry no mint mark.
-At the time, it was standard practice for the Philadelphia Mint to omit a mint mark on quarters.
+At the time, it was standard practice for the Philadelphia Mint to omit one on quarters.

 • Collectibility: These coins are rather common.
-But they hold value for being representative of the mainstay production.
-Collectors might seek out uncirculated examples or coins with unusual features, such as 1979 quarter errors.
+But they hold their 1979 quarter value no mint mark for being representative of the mainstay production.
+Collectors might seek out uncirculated examples.

 • Characteristics: The 1979 D quarter features a "D" mint mark.
 This signifies that it was produced at the Denver Mint.

 • Filled Mint Mark Phenomenon: Some of these coins display a "filled D" (1979 D quarter filled mint mark) where the mint mark appears clogged or blob-like.
-This happens due to grease, dirt, or debris filling the mint mark on the die.
+This happens due to grease, dirt, or debris filling it on the die.

 • Collector Interest: The 1979 filled D quarter intrigues collectors who specialize in mint errors.
 They are not exceedingly rare but these coins can be more valuable than their standard counterparts, especially if in excellent condition.